BMW N54 Oil Usage – Crankcase Ventilation, PCV Repair

 The “low side” of the PCV system works through internal passages in the valve cover and cylinder head, along with an internal check valve.
 This part of the system has two main fault areas:

 1) The check valve is weak and tends to leak boost pressure back into the PCV ports and into the crankcase, causing oil usage through the valve guides and past the piston rings.
 The original valve is technically non-replaceable.
-However, BAVauto offers an upgraded valve from FTP, which installs in place of the original valve and not only renews the valve, but and is capable of holding higher boost pressures without leakage.
+However, BAVauto offers an upgraded valve from FTP, which installs in place of the original valve and not only renews the valve, but is capable of holding higher boost pressures without leakage.

 2) The PCV ports that run internally through the valve cover and to the ports in the cylinder head (and ultimately into the intake ports) are sealed by the valve cover gasket.
 An old, worn, valve cover gasket can allow leakage between the ports in the valve cover and the cylinder head.
-This causes two separate problems; a) Under intake vacuum, oil can be pulled into the ports, b) Under boost, boost pressure can leak past the gasket (through the ports in the head) and pressureize the crankcase, causing oil usage through the valve guides and past piston rings, as well as increasing the PCV flow through the secondary PCV (Boost) system, which will increase oil vapor flow.
-Replacing the valve cover gasket AND apply a small amount of gasket sealant arounfd the PCV ports (being careful not to apply in a manner that would “squish” and clog the ports) is the fix for this issue.
+This causes two separate problems; a) Under intake vacuum, oil can be pulled into the ports, b) Under boost, boost pressure can leak past the gasket (through the ports in the head) and pressurize the crankcase, causing oil usage through the valve guides and past piston rings, as well as increasing the PCV flow through the secondary PCV (Boost) system, which will increase oil vapor flow.
+Replacing the valve cover gasket AND applying a small amount of gasket sealant around the PCV ports (being careful not to apply in a manner that would “squish” and clog the ports) is the fix for this issue.

 The secondary, or “under boost” side of the PCV system employs a check valve that is internal to the PCV hose that runs from the rear of the valve cover to the intake tube.
-The original check valve can fail and allow boost bressure to enter the crankcase, causing oil usage through the valve guides and past piston rings, as well as increasing the PCV flow through the “low side” PCV system, which will increase oil vapor flow as well.
+The original check valve can fail and allow boost pressure to enter the crankcase, causing oil usage through the valve guides and past piston rings, as well as increasing the PCV flow through the “low side” PCV system, which will increase oil vapor flow as well.
 Replacing the PCV hose, provides a new check valve.